 It does frustrate me when I hear people nowadays refer to it as a scam or a hoax, or mass hysteria for no reason.

-I worked on avoiding the Y2K bug for a long time, earning years worth of wages preparing for it.
-Yet in December 1999 I pulled out $100 and bought enough canned stew and vegetables to last my family about a month.
+I worked on avoiding the Y2K bug for a long time, earning months worth of wages preparing for it specifically.
+Yet on 12/1/99 even I pulled out $150 and bought enough canned stew, vegetables and bottled water to last my family a month.

-In February 2000 I loaded up my trunk and donated all of that food to the local shelter.
-I needed none of it since no major systems went down on 1/1/00.
+On 2/1/00 I loaded up my car and donated that food to a local shelter.
+We drank the water but needed none of the canned food since no major systems went down on 1/1/00.

 But believe me – the Y2K bug was real and it was in a lot of systems.
-We were closer than you might believe to losing major infrastructure control – the power grid, power plants, municipal water systems, security systems, communication systems, military systems, etc..
+It was simple but engrained everywhere.
+I think we were closer than you might want to believe to losing major infrastructure control such as the power grid, power plants, municipal water systems, security systems, communication systems, military systems, etc..

-Any system that believes it just went back 36,135 days in 1 second is liable to crash, especially if it is monitoring time.
+Any system that believes it just went backwards 36,135 days in 1 second is liable to crash, especially if it is monitoring time.
 Many systems that figure out elapsed times would treat a negative number as 0 and then divide by it, causing divide by zero crashes.
+Some software was so old programmers didn’t even exist to maintain it.

 The issue was real, but IT people and programmers took years to prepare for, and ultimately, avoid it.
 The Y2K bug’s lack of fallout in the real world was the ultimate success.